CPES-Power-and-Energy-Systems/tsg-client/docs/source/getting_started.md

 ====================================

 ## Overview
-TSG Client is a Python library for interacting with the Technical Services Grid (TSG) platform.
+TSG Client is a Python library for interacting with the TNO Security Gateway (TSG).
 It provides a simple and easy-to-use interface for tasks such as:

 - Connecting to TSG connectors
 - Retrieving connector self-descriptions
 - Working with catalogs and artifacts
 - Requesting and consuming data artifacts
+- Knowing what connectors are in the dataspace
+- Take advantage of the OpenAPI functionalities

 ## Installation steps